djtuls/n8n-music-automation/README.md

 ## Quick start

+For a detailed walkthrough of the provisioning and integration flow, see [docs/IMPLEMENTATION_GUIDE.md](docs/IMPLEMENTATION_GUIDE.md).
 1. Copy `example.env` to `.env` (or configure the variables inside your orchestrator) and fill in:
    - `NOTION_TOKEN` – Integration token for the Notion workspace.